 Retrieval Masters takes advantage of Twilio Local Numbers to complete more calls.
 “When we call you, we’re calling from a local number in your area code,” he said.
 “People are more likely to pick up a call from their own area code than an 800 number.”

 The Twilio API also allowed Retrieval Masters’ developers to add privacy and compliance capabilities to meet customers’ and government requirements.
-“Calls are automatically recorded using Twilio, and when a call is transferred or ended, sensitive information like credit card numbers can’t be stored in the cloud due to HIPAA and PCI requirements,” said Fuchs.
+“Calls are automatically recorded using Twilio, and when a call is transferred or ended, sensitive information like credit card numbers can’t be stored in the cloud,” said Fuchs.
 The Twilio API let the development team easily remove the credit card number and create a single seamless recording.

 Twilio has had a huge impact on the agents, letting them be more productive and work more closely and compassionately with the debtors.
 “Prior to Twilio, the agent had a zillion things to do before and after a call as they moved from one screen to another and to different systems.